connect-sdk/middleware/README.md

 # middleware

-The repository provides a convenient mechanism for filtering Connect RPC requests.
+The repository provides a convenient mechanism for filtering HTTP requests.